tommo395/material-database/README.md

 ## 🧠 Project Background

 The Materials Database was created based on an idea by Thomas Bell, an aspiring materials scientist.
 Thomas envisioned a comprehensive, accessible platform where researchers and students could easily access and compare material properties for both reference and research purposes.
-This vision has been realized as an open-source web application that can grow through community contributions, making it a valuable resource for the materials science field.
+This vision has been realised as an open-source web application that can grow through community contributions, making it a valuable resource for the materials science field.

 ## 🛠️ Built With